Compensable Workers Comp Claims FAQs

 Live Help NOW 317-569-9644

 A compensable claim is a claim covered under the Workers’ Compensation Act that an injured employee can request compensation for.
-For a claim to be covered under Workers Compensation, the injury must be a compensable injury.
+For a claim to be covered by Workers’ Compensation benefits, the employee’s injury must be a compensable injury.

-Compensable injury is an injury from an accident out of and in the course of employment.
-However, it is important to note that just because an injury occurs at work does not mean the injury is covered under the Act.
+A compensable injury is an injury caused by an accident that happens during the course of employment.
+However, it is important to note that just because an injury occurs at work, that does not mean the injury is covered under the Act.
 Furthermore, just because the injury occurs during work hours does not mean the claim is automatically covered.

 Let’s look at some examples:

-- Slip and Fall Employee A is at work and during the course of his normal work slips on a wet floor and hits his head.
+- Slip and Fall – Alan is at work, and during the course of his normal work, he slips on a wet floor and hits his head.
 This scenario would be covered under the Act.
-However, if Employee A comes to work feeling light headed and faints while at work and hits his head, the employer would not be responsible for any injuries sustained as a result of the fall.
+However, if Alan comes to work feeling light-headed and faints while at work and hits his head, the employer would not be responsible for any injuries sustained as a result of the fall.

-- Parking Lot Employee A is walking into work and injures himself in the parking lot.
+- Parking Lot – Barbara is walking into work and injures herself in the parking lot.
 If the injury is within a reasonable time period of the work shift and the parking lot is associated with the place of employment, the injury is likely covered.
-However, if Employee A voluntarily returns to the work parking lot to watch 4th of July fireworks and sustains injuries, such injuries would not be covered.
+However, if Barbara voluntarily returned to the work parking lot to watch the 4th of July fireworks and sustained injuries, those injuries would not be covered.

-- Lunch If an employee is on the employer’s property during his/her lunch hour, an injury may be covered.
-However, the injury would have to result from reasonable activity during the course of employment to be covered.
+- Lunch – If Chris is on his employer’s property during his lunch hour, an injury may be covered.
+However, the injury would have to result from reasonable activity during the course of his employment to be covered.

-- Ingress and Egress The time required to enter and exit the employment premises is generally covered by the act.
+- Ingress and Egress – The time required to enter and exit the employment premises is generally covered by the act.
 This is closely related to parking lot injuries.
-If Employee A is walking into work and slips on a sidewalk, this may be covered under the Act as entering the building using the employer’s sidewalk is reasonably within the course of business.
+If Diane is walking into work and slips on a sidewalk, this may be covered under the Act because entering the building using the employer’s sidewalk is reasonably within the course of business.

-- What happens if I don’t report the accident the same day of the occurrence?
+What happens if I don’t report the accident on the same day of the occurrence?

-While it is a good idea to report your injury to the appropriate supervisor as soon as possible, delaying reporting your injury does not preclude you from recovering.
+While it is a good idea to report your injury to the appropriate supervisor as soon as possible, reporting your injury a few days later does not keep you from recovering.
 Don’t wait too long, or your claim could be denied because you didn’t report it soon enough.
 To protect your rights, ask an experienced Indiana workers’ compensation lawyer how long you have to report your accident.

 Heart attacks are covered under the Act if the employee can prove that there was some kind of unusual stress or exertion during the course of employment that triggered the heart attack.

-- How long do I have to work for my employer to be covered under Workers Compensation?
+How long do I have to work for my employer to be covered under Workers’ Compensation Insurance?

-There is no timing requirement to receive coverage under workers’ compensation.
-If you are injured on the job the first day you receive the same coverage as an employee working for 25 years.
+There is no minimum time requirement for coverage under workers’ compensation.
+If you are injured on the job your very first day, you receive the same coverage as an employee working for 25 years.

 The key word here is work-sponsored.
-If the retreat, party or recreational activity is sponsored by, encouraged by or mandatory by order of the employer, any injury resulting from the activity is likely covered under the Act.
-For example, Employer A requires all employees to attend a teambuilding work retreat.
+If the retreat, party, or recreational activity is sponsored by, encouraged by, or mandatory by order of the employer, any injury resulting from the activity is likely covered under the Act.
+For example, a company requires all employees to attend a teambuilding work retreat.
 During the course of the retreat, employees are required to participate in a trust fall exercise.
 If an employee is injured during the exercise, the injury sustained is likely compensable under the Act.
 However, if employees engage in an activity voluntarily (such as a pick-up basketball game on a weekend), injuries sustained are not compensable under the Act.

 PPI stands for Permanent Partial Impairment.
 A PPI rating is a percentage ranging from 0-100 that describes your permanent loss of physical function.
-At the end of treatment when an injured employee reaches maximum medical improvement the treating physician will issue a PPI rating.
-This rating will then be used to determine a dollar amount reward based on the impairment to the injured employee’s body.
+At the end of treatment, when an injured employee reaches maximum medical improvement, the treating physician will issue a PPI rating.
+This rating will then be used to determine a dollar amount award based on the impairment suffered by the injured employee.

-If you disagree with your PPI rating you are entitled to a second opinion from a different doctor.
-However, a second PPI examination and report will be an added expense not covered by the Act.
+If you disagree with your PPI rating, you are entitled to a second opinion from a different doctor.
+However, a second PPI examination and report will be your personal expense and not covered by the Act.

 IME stands for Independent Medical Examination.
-If your TTD benefits are terminated because you have reached your maximum medical improvement, you are entitled to an IME.
+If your temporary total disability (TTD) benefits are terminated because you have reached your maximum medical improvement, you are entitled to an IME.
 The IME is a second opinion with a doctor appointed by the Indiana Workers’ Compensation Board.

-No, but any questions pertaining to reporting should be directed to the IRS.
+No, but any questions pertaining to tax reporting should be directed to the IRS or a tax professional.

 If you work in Indiana or your employer is based in Indiana, you should file a workers comp claim in Indiana.

-No. Under the Indiana Workers Compensation Act, injured employees cannot recover for pain and suffering.
-However, if you are suing a third party, this would be a civil action against an at-fault party other than your employer, you could sue for damages such as pain and suffering.
+No. Under the Indiana Workers Compensation Act, injured employees cannot recover money for pain and suffering from their employer.
+However, if you can bring a third-party lawsuit, which is a civil action against an at-fault party other than your employer, you could sue for damages such as pain and suffering.

-Employee A works for a nursery delivering flowers.
-Employee A is on a flower delivery run in a company vehicle.
-As he is driving, another vehicle runs a red light and hits Employee A, resulting in injuries.
-Because the injuries occurred within the course of employment, Employee A may recover under the Act and sue the other driver.
-The other driver becomes the third party who is responsible for Amy’s losses.
+For example, Amy works for a flower store.
+While Amy is delivering flowers in a company vehicle, another vehicle runs a red light and hits Amy, injuring her.
+Because the injuries occurred within the course of her employment, Amy may recover workers’ compensation insurance benefits and also sue the other driver in a separate lawsuit.
+The other driver is the third party who is responsible for Amy’s losses.

-- My spouse died as the result of a workplace accident.
-Can I collect Workers Compensation?
+My spouse died as a result of a workplace accident.
+Can I collect Workers’ Compensation?

-If your claim is approved, you do not have to pay for medical treatment that resulted from a work injury.
-If your claim was denied, you may still elect to not pay for medical treatment and indicate you are in the process of having your claim approved.
+If your claim is approved, you do not have to pay for medical treatment that resulted from a work-related injury.
+If your claim was denied, you might still elect to not pay for medical treatment and indicate you are in the process of having your claim approved.

 If you were injured on the job, you are entitled to Vocational Rehabilitation services from the State of Indiana.
-However, these services are not paid for under the Act and will be an out of pocket expense.
+However, these services do not qualify for workers’ compensation coverage and will be your out-of-pocket expense.